 Managing your hearing loss

 This six week course runs for two hours each week.
 Suitable for people with a hearing loss and their partners/friends.
 For more information email Deaf Learners.
 Courses are currently suspended due to coronavirus.

 Hearing Link Services: one-to-one support

 Hearing Link’s one-to-one support is delivered for people with hearing loss by experienced volunteers who offer lived or professional experience of hearing loss.
 They can signpost to services that can help a person with acquired hearing loss and their families to adjust to the challenges of their hearing.

 If you need support and you’re not sure what steps to take email the Hearing Link Service helpdesk for more details.

 LinkUps are free support groups that have been designed by people with lived experience of hearing loss, for others with hearing loss and their families and friends.
 They are run by Hearing Link, which is part of Hearing Dogs for Deaf People.
 LinkUps are delivered in the following ways:

-- LinkUp Groups (in person): These are for groups of up to 15 people in a residential setting and usually take place over a weekend.
-Speech-to-text reporting is provided.
+- LinkUp Groups (in person): These are for groups of up to 15 people.
+They take place in a residential setting and usually take place over a weekend.
+Speech-to-text reporting and hearing loop is provided.

-- LinkUp Online (virtual): For smaller groups of up to eight people via a secure, easy-to-use online platform.
+- LinkUp Online (over a secure online platform): For smaller groups of up to eight people over a secure, easy-to-use online platform.
 Live captioning and speech-to-text reporting are provided.
 These groups are suitable if you have working commitments or are unable to travel to one of our in person sessions.

 The aim of a LinkUp is simple.
 They are a chance to explore the challenges of living with hearing loss, share solutions and find out about technology or equipment that can make life a little bit easier.